katherine-taylor/katherine-blog/content/blog/Designing Tech-Enhanced Instruction/2023-12-02-tech-prof-3/index.md

   markdown:
     wrap: 72
 ---

+This week in EDIS 5070, we learned about different technology alternatives for formative assessment.
+I was originally overwhelmed by nearpod, but I got the hang of it, and incorporated it into one of the lessons I taught!

 **Technology:** Nearpod (used to make the quiz), R/RStudio, ggplot2 (used to make the figures for the quiz)